-Cross Cultural Programming Award: This award is presented to individuals or group(s) which improved the campus climate by working together to present a program or programs of lasting impact that increases the campus community understanding of different cultures and that provides opportunities for cross cultural exchanges.
+Cross-Cultural Programming Award: This award is presented to individuals or group(s) which improved the campus climate by working together to present a program or programs of lasting impact that increases the campus community understanding of different cultures and that provides opportunities for cross-cultural exchanges.

 The Stay in the Blue Award: This award recognizes a program that provided a positive and creative alternative to alcohol, specifically on Friday - Saturday evenings.
-The program should be unique, non-traditional, differ from the organization's usual programming, marketed effectively, and successful in terms of its impact to the campus community beyond the organization's own members.
+The program should be unique, non-traditional, differ from the organization's usual programming, marketed effectively, and successful in terms of its impact on the campus community beyond the organization's own members.

 Do-re-mi Award (Vocal Group): Given to the singing-based group who has had exemplary performances throughout that year and whose performances have added value to campus life at U of M.